 - Your organization is growing and you need to hire people who can raise money or deliver services, not finance.

-- You and your key board members may lack basic fiscal knowledge and are not getting support from your primary financial staff person.
+- You and your keyboard members may lack basic financial knowledge and are not getting support from your primary financial staff person.

 Benefits Of Outsourcing

 Outsourcing your accounting can result in significant cost savings.
 Results may vary from organization to organization, but generally, the cost of outsourcing does not exceed the true cost of maintaining the function in-house.
 Outsourcing will also result in a major lift in the quality of financial information and internal control.
 Additional major benefits you may expect are listed below:

 - Allow the CEO to focus on the mission and program delivery with minimal distractions.